Social Media Campaign

 Phase 3

-With 50 alum being honored, the campaign included more than 75 individual motion graphics:
+The campaign included more than 75 individual motion graphics:

 25 Instagram Story slides (two honorees each)